zakarynichols/node-19-typescript-browser/README.md

 # Node v19.0.0 TypeScript and Jest w/Live Reload - Browser

-A minimal boilerplate example demonstrating Node utilizing ECMAScript modules with TypeScript and Jest.
+A minimal boilerplate example demonstrating ECMAScript modules with TypeScript and Jest in the browser.

 Take note of `"type": "module"` in the `package.json`.
 Jest will be able to interpret compiled ESNext code so long as the `--experimental-vm-modules` flag is used.